 Maintaining Clean Labels

-Compared to some of its alternatives, salt is cheap and readily available.
+Compared to some alternatives, salt is cheap and readily available.
 And it tastes great – after all, it’s the hero ingredient in an entire category called “salty snacks!”
 The options discussed above add more to the overall cost of the product.
 In the case of potassium chloride, the price is nearly twice that of salt, shrinking already narrow profit margins.

-Recent Sodium Replacement Innovation
+Recent Sodium Reduction Innovation

 Formulators are hard-pressed to mimic that unique umami flavor that sodium brings to a wide range of foods.
 Chemical-sounding ingredients have their own health concerns, and clean label problems make these types of options unpalatable in more ways than one.
 Some add herbs and spices, lemon juice or other flavor enhancements, but there’s nothing that compares with salt.
 Or is there?